 Some friendly societies also offer endowment policies, along with other financial services such as banking and saving funds.

-In order to offer you cover, the provider uses part of your premiums to put towards your life insurance, whilst investing the rest.
+In order to offer you cover, the provider uses part of your premiums to put towards your life insurance policy, whilst investing the rest.
 This allows the policy to essentially be 2-in-1 – as for the term of the policy it acts as cover towards a named beneficiary.

 What types of endowment policy are there?

-There are three main types of endowment policy that you can purchase:
+There are three main types of endowment plan that you can purchase:

 How can I get out of my endowment policy?

-If you have an endowment policy, but you are looking for a way out, there are a few ways that you can do this:
+If you have an endowment fund, but you are looking for a way out, there are a few ways that you can do this:

 - Stop payments – You may be able to keep the value that you have gained on your policy by ending premium payments, which would be paid out when the policy matures.
 However, the payout is likely to be significantly less than if you continue to pay premiums until the end of the term.